 Bezoars have been reported in patients treated with sucralfate.
 The majority of patients had underlying medical conditions that may predispose to bezoar formation (such as delayed gastric emptying) or were receiving concomitant enteral tube feedings.

 Due to limited experience in humans with overdosage of sucralfate, no specific treatment recommendations can be given.
 Acute oral studies in animals, however, using doses up to 12 g/kg body weight, could not find a lethal dose.
 Sucralfate is only minimally absorbed from the gastrointestinal tract.
 Risks associated with acute overdosage should, therefore, be minimal.
 In rare reports describing sucralfate overdose, most patients remained asymptomatic.
 Those few reports where adverse events were described included symptoms of dyspepsia, abdominal pain, nausea, and vomiting.

-Active Duodenal Ulcer.
-The recommended adult oral dosage for duodenal ulcer is 1 g (10 mL/2 teaspoons) four times per day.
-Carafate should be administered on an empty stomach.
+Active Duodenal Ulcer: The recommended adult oral dosage for duodenal ulcer is 1 gram (10 mL) four times per day.
+Carafate Oral Suspension should be administered on an empty stomach.